Tetrakern/fictioneer/INSTALLATION.md

 ## Patreon Integration

 You can grant logged-in users access to password-protected content via Patreon membership, either by selected tiers or pledge thresholds or both.
-This requires you to enable and set up the OAuth 2.0 authentication for Patreon, allowing users to log in with their account and import their membership data.
-The official Patreon plugin for Wordpress would also work, but the integration with the theme is not seamless.
+This requires you to enable and set up the OAuth 2.0 authentication for Patreon, allowing users to log in with their Patreon account and import their membership data.
+The official Patreon plugin for WordPress works too, but the integration with the theme is not seamless (different registration process, compatibility with caching and performance impact unknown).

 **Fictioneer > General > Feature:**
 * Enable OAuth 2.0 authentication